 The NCGA Points Program has determined the Player of the Year since 1971.
-A senior Player of the Year award was added in 1995, and a Super Senior Player of the Year award was added in 2015.
+A Senior Player of the Year award was added in 1995, and a Super Senior Player of the Year award was added in 2015.
 In 2016, a Women’s Player of the Year and Senior Women’s Player of the Year were added to the points program.

 Former NCGA great Spencer Levin established a record in 2004, earning 2,770 points on the strength of California State Amateur and NCGA Amateur titles as well as low amateur honors at the U.S. Open.
 The senior record was established in 2013 by Sunnyvale ‘s Jim Knoll with 3,003 points.
 Burlingame’s Randy Haag has the distinction of holding the most Player of the Year Awards at six, with Casey Boyns next at four.
 The NCGA Points Year is October 1 through Sept.
 30 of the following year.
 All players begin each new points year at zero.
 The tournament finish date determines which year points will be awarded.
 Should an event change dates that would cause the event to be played twice in one points year then points will be awarded twice within that given year.

 The NCGA Points Year for the 2016-2017 season is October 1 through November 30.
 For the 2017-2018 season, points run December 1 through November 30.
 All players begin each new points year at zero.
 The tournament finish date determines which year points will be awarded.
 Should an event change dates that would cause the event to be played twice in one points year then points will be awarded twice within that given year.